krunalijain/aws-bootcamp-cruddur-2023/journal/week9.md

 -> Action name: `build`.

-Note: In AWS you can not give names according to your choice, they are name specific and rpebuilt names are there to use.
+Note: In AWS you can not give names according to your choice, they are name specific and pre-built names are there to use.
 If you name according to your choice then the pipeline might fail.

 -> Action provider: `AWS CodeBuild`